 Guidelines for citation, style, and formatting in all ARLIS/NA publications.

 Consistency in terminology, spelling, punctuation, capitalization, underlining, spacing, as well as bibliographic format is desirable.
 Specific guidelines for formatting and style are as follows:

-- Avoid all outline formats.
+- Use Microsoft Word.
+Avoid all outline formatting.

 - Preferred fonts, in hierarchic order:

 - Chapter headings: Verdana (or comparable sans serif) 14 point bold

 - Section headings: Verdana (or comparable sans serif) 12-point bold